 Gentamicin activity is primarily directed against aerobic, gram negative bacilli.
 The action against most gram positive bacteria is limited.
-In vitro it is bactericidal against Gram-positive and Gram-negative bacteria.

-Gentamicin is active against susceptible strains of enterococci and streptococci at concentrations that can be achieved clinically only when combined with a pencillin or vancomycin.
+Gentamicin is active against susceptible strains of enterococci and streptococci at concentrations which can be achieved clinically only when combined with a penicillin.
+Gentamicin is active in vitro against more than 90% of strains of S. aureus and 75% of S. epidermidis.
 Gentamicin has been shown to be active against most strains of the following organisms both in vitro and in clinical infections.

-Common susceptible pathogens () Gram positive bacteria Staphylococcus aureus, Streptococcus progenes Streptococcus pneumoniae Streptococcus faecalis Listeria monocytogenes
+Common susceptible pathogens

+Gram positive bacteria

+Staphylococcus aureus; Streptococcus pyogenes; Streptococcus pneumoniae; Streptococcus (Enterococcus) faecalis; Listeria monocytogenes